joseblas/cs/README.md

 # RFQ Implementation

-This projects pretends to solve the RFQ problem (Mandrill Pre Interview v1.5)
+This projects pretends to solve the RFQ problem

 # Implementations details

  This project has been developed with Intellij Idea, Maven and Java 8.

  To compile the project:
    mvn clean compile

  To run the tests:
-   mvn clean test
+   mvn clean verify

-## Libraries used
+# Libraries used
-   Junit and Mockito for testing purposes
+  1.Junit and Mockito for testing purposes
-   Guava: Immutable list for tests.
+  2. Guava: Immutable list for tests.
-   commons-lang3: for Pairs(tuples) class.
+  3. commons-lang3: for Pairs(tuples) class.

-## Assumptions
+# Assumptions
   1. LiveOrderBoard.ordersFor return orders without any kind of order.
   2. Provided classes cannot be modified

-## Optimisations not performed
+# Optimisations not performed
     There are some optimizations that have not been performed because it is premature.
      1. Implementation of equals and hashcode in the model: Order and Quote.
      2. Builder static classes for Order (useful for tests also)